demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/RugbugRedfern-Skinwalkers/README.md

 If that doesn't work, you can try the [Skinwalkers Experimental](https://thunderstore.io/c/lethal-company/p/RugbugRedfern/SkinwalkersExperimental/) version which fixes stutters but may cause issues for some players.

 ## Changelog

+### 4.0.2
+- Changed Discord link so we hopefully stop getting botted

 ### 4.0.1
 - Updated README to reflect v2